dnth/active-learning-flywheel/README.md

 > [!TIP]
 > For the toy dataset, I got to about 93% accuracy on the evaluation set with 200+ labeled images out of 9369.
 The best performing model on the leaderboard got 95.11% accuracy with 9469 labeled images.
 >
 > This took me about 6 iterations of relabeling.
 Each iteration took about 5 minutes to complete including labeling and model training.
+See the [notebook](./nbs/04_relabel_loop.ipynb) for more details.
+>
+> But using the dataset of 200+ images, I trained a more capable model (convnext_small_in22k) and got 99.3% accuracy on the evaluation set.
+See the [notebook](./nbs/05_retrain_larger.ipynb) for more details.

 ## Workflow
 There are two workflows for active learning at the edge that we can use depending on the availability of labeled data.